somarat/healer/README.md

 ## How to use
 Healer uses Docker's built-in health functionality (see the [docs](https://docs.docker.com/engine/reference/commandline/run/)).
 When it sees that a container is unhealthy, it will either ignore the event, stop the container, or restart the container.
 The action taken depends on the value of the `HEALING_ACTION` environment variable set for the monitored container. `HEALING_ACTION` can be set to `NONE`, `STOP`, or `RESTART`.

+There is no limit on the number of containers that Healer can monitor.

 ## Example usage
 Start Healer:
 ```